-He also won the second prize at the Montreal International Musical Competition and the third prize and special award for the best performance of a Beethoven sonata at the Seoul International Music Competition in South Korea.
-In April 2015, he was awarded the prestigious Career Development Award offered by the Women’s Musical Club of Toronto.
+Silver medalist and winner of the Krystian Zimerman award for the best sonata at the International Chopin Piano Competition in 2015, Charles Richard-Hamelin stands out as one of the most important pianists of his generation.
+He also won second prize at the Montréal International Musical Competition and third prize and the special award for the best performance of a Beethoven sonata at the Seoul International Music Competition in South Korea.
+Charles was recently awarded the Order of Arts and Letters of Quebec and the prestigious Career Development Award conferred by the Women’s Musical Club of Toronto.